Nation: The Empire

-The crown jewel of Eloesus, the second-largest city in the Empire, is as rich in history as it is in gold.
+Thénai, the crown jewel of Eloesus and the largest city in the region, is as rich in history as it is in gold.

-In the First Eloesian-Imperial War from 361 YE to 371 YE, Arestides the Good (of the Lekko family) — Thenoan king — invaded Anthania and captured the city of Anthans.
+In the First Eloesian-Imperial War (361 Y.E. to 371 Y.E.), Arestides the Good of the Lekko family, the Thenoan king, invaded Anthania and overran the city of Anthans.
 His fleet of triremes were overcome by aggressive boarding tactics of Admiral Lucius, and destroyed.
-Stranded, Arestides had no escape and his army was destroyed in 371 YE; the emperor Gabolus executed him.
+Stranded, Arestides had no escape and guerilla warfare by citizens ensured his army’s destruction, circa 371 YE.
+The emperor Gabolus executed him.

 The Third Eloesian-Imperial War began in 451 YE.
-The emperor, Anthanius III (posthumously, “the Expansionist”), invaded Eloesus with the intention of ceding it as a province.
+The emperor Anthanius III invaded Eloesus with the intention of ceding it as a province.
 The king of Thénai formed an alliance with the two other prominent city-states (Kersepoli and Tharta) to halt the Imperials.

 However, in 460 YE, after an extended siege, the king of Thénai surrendered to the Imperials.
 His hopes for mercy were dashed when the commanding legate, Felix, ordered the entire royal family executed.
 The city was plundered, and Felix was made governor of the new province of Eloesus.